Definition of Subprime Mortgage

 - The lenders charge higher interest rates for subprime mortgages to compensate for the risk of borrower default that they assume.

-- The global crisis of 2008 was largely due to the proliferation of subprime mortgages that were offered to unqualified borrowers, which eventually led to the financial meltdown.
+- The global crisis of 2008 was largely due to the proliferation of subprime mortgages offered to unqualified borrowers, eventually leading to a financial meltdown.

-- There are three main types of subprime mortgages – fixed-interest, adjustable-rate, and interest-only mortgages.
+- Three main types of subprime mortgages are fixed-interest, adjustable-rate, and interest-only mortgages.

 Conclusion